Skip to Content

 Black Picket Tile: Besides white, black is another classic color that can be used for your picket tile backsplash.
 This can be an excellent option if you want to turn your backsplash into a bold and striking accent wall and a stunning focal point of your kitchen.
 The great thing about this colored backsplash is that it can hide stains and scratches better.

 Blue Picket Tile: If you want a backsplash that looks refreshing, you can go for blue picket tiles.
 The color of these tiles will provide a cooling effect that can make a space feel calmer.
-And with the unique shape of picket tiles, these blue picket tiles offer a new and different sight.
+And with their unique shape, they offer a new and different accent.

 Green Picket Tile: Another refreshing color to consider for your picket tile backsplash is green.
 The color of nature will always be a wonderful addition to the home and you can even support this color by adding a pot of plants in the same room.